Modern slavery statement

 - We have a commitment to seeing UK standards in our supply chain and our due diligence and governance programme supports this aim.

-- We endeavour to establish and build professional relationships with our suppliers and clearly state our expectations of business behaviour.
+- We endeavour to establish and build professional relationships with our suppliers and clearly state our expectations of business behaviour – this has been affirmed by our 2022 Supplier Charter.

-We have robust due diligence processes in place in relation to onboarding customers and throughout the relationship supported by suspicious activity reporting.
-In addition, product risk assessments take place regularly that include an assessment of the risk that they facilitate financial crime, including Modern Slavery.
+- We have robust due diligence processes in place whilst onboarding customers and continue this throughout the relationship by undertaking suspicious activity reporting.
+In addition, product risk assessments take place regularly that include an assessment of the risk that products could facilitate financial crime, including modern slavery.

-Where we have identified a potential risk, we amend our product/service features, carry out enhanced monitoring, and introduce additional controls, to mitigate the risk.
+- If we were to identify a potential risk, we would carry out enhanced monitoring, and introduce additional controls, to mitigate the risk.

 We regularly evaluate the nature and extent of our exposure to the risk of modern slavery occurring within our staff by:

-- Making sure our hiring managers and those responsible for recruitment (Resourcing and ESS) know and understand the legal requirements around appropriate right-to-work checks.
+- Making sure our hiring managers and those responsible for recruitment (specific HR teams) know and understand the legal requirements around appropriate right-to work checks.

-- We ensure we speak to recruitment agencies and make sure they undertake appropriate due diligence.
+- Ensuring we speak to recruitment agencies and make sure they undertake appropriate due diligence.

-- We ensure that all recruitment agencies we engage with are registered and speak to them to make sure they’re undertaking appropriate due diligence.
+- We ensure that all recruitment agencies we engage are signed up to a preferred supplier list which involves them signing our terms of business.
+We talk to them regularly to ensure they’re undertaking appropriate due diligence.

-- Our Employee Code of Conduct makes clear that we expect our own people, whether permanent or temporary, to be treated with respect and dignity at work and we believe employment should always be chosen.
+- Our Employee Code of Conduct makes clear that we expect our own people, whether permanent or temporary, to be treated with respect and dignity at work and we believe the decision to accept the terms of their employment should always be at the individual’s discretion.

 - Our recruitment process is managed centrally to ensure there is no forced, bonded, or involuntary labour.

-- In addition, our entry salary level is aligned to the real Living Wage as this supports our remuneration philosophy.
+- Our entry salary level is always aligned to at least the voluntary real Living Wage as this supports our remuneration philosophy.

 - Employees are not required to lodge monies or identity papers (other than those legally required) to be able to work.